prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 .footnote[<sup>\*</sup>Press "p" for notes, and "c" for split view.]

+???

+- Here's a brief overview of what I plan to discuss.

+- It's broken up into roughly 3 parts:

+   1. First I'll give some background, and discuss:

+      - What the ZIL is...

+      - how it's used...

+      - and how it works.

+   2. Then I'll get into:

+      - The problem I set out to fix...

+      - how I fixed it...

+      - and provide some details on how I did that.

+   3. And then, lastly, I'll show off some graphs...

+      - and the results of my work.

+- So, with that out of the way, let's get started.

 ---

 class: middle, center

 # 1 &ndash; What is the ZIL?

+???

+- First off... what is the ZIL?

 ---